POST GST EFFECT ON SMES – A TAX WHICH HAS TAKEN THE COUNTRY BY STORM – GST

 - Efficient Logistics System leading to faster delivery

 GST is beneficial with the removal of entry tax into states.
 This means goods can be delivered to any part of India without having to pay tax towards it.
-This removal of taxation is expected to reduce expenses of most businesses by 20% approximately.
+This removal of taxation is expected to reduce the expenses of most businesses by 20% approximately.
 If an SME is into e-commerce, it would be beneficial in terms of deliveries being made faster with an efficient logistics team in place.
 Aggressive SMEs with a healthy balance sheet might even look at loan procurements like equipment financing or working capital loans.
 This will help them scale up and take their business to a new level of growth.

-Post GST implementation, businesses with an annual sales turnover between Rs.
+Post GST implementation, businesses with an annual sales turnover of Rs.
 10 lakhs to Rs.
 50 lakhs, would be levied a lower rate of GST.
 Businesses with a sales turnover of under 20 lakhs would be exempt from GST and would be out of the tax net thereby relieving them from the collection and filing of GST returns.
 This is a much easier system than the previously existing VAT system wherein different states levied a different rate depending on your turnover thereby creating complexity for smaller businesses.

 Disadvantages of GST for SME’s